Contact us whenever you need it!

 Who Pays Sales Tax When Selling a Used Car Privately?

 Not everyone knows that used cars are subject to sales tax, just like a new car.
-If your home state requires a sales tax on vehicle purchases, you will pay this tax whether a new or used car and whether you buy from a dealership or an individual.
+If your home state requires a sales tax on vehicle purchases, you will pay this tax whether you buy a new or used car and whether you buy from a dealership or an individual.

 Your tax bill will depend on several factors, including how much the car is worth, where it will be registered, and any other taxes your state imposes on car purchases.
 According to Ronald Montoya, senior consumer advice editor at Edmunds, most states charge their sales tax between 5% and 9%.
 Here are the states without a sales tax: